DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - [ ] Rework the passive spell UI
 - [ ] Throw in a couple more passive spells
 - [x] Potentially a new room type: A room for stat upgrades -> Ensure the player steadily improves over time (not just through the powers they have, but through the stats as well)

+#  Avernoth Update v0.8.0

+## Audio
+- New song thrown into the game
+-